grandwazir/bukkit-utilities-core/README.md

 BukkitUtilities is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with BukkitUtilities.
-If not, see http://www.gnu.org/licenses.

 ## Documentation

 Many of the features specific to BukkitUtilities such as localisation, updater and database support are documented [here on the wiki](https://github.com/grandwazir/BukkitUtilities/wiki), rather than duplicate the same information several times over plugins which use the library.
 Please refer to this documentation rather than writing your own if you are using the library in your own plugin.